Fontaine (Genshin Impact): Release

 Fontaine was first released on August 16, 2023.
 Version 4.1 was released in September of that same year, adding two new areas for players to explore, followed by version 4.2 in November and version 4.6 in April 2024 which also released new areas.
 On August 10, 2023, at the "Genshin FES" exhibition held in Shanghai, Fontaine's concept art was publicly revealed.
 On August 19, promotional exhibitions showcasing Fontaine's design were held in Tokyo, New York City, Paris and Taipei.

 Generally, in terms of gameplay, players typically arrive in Fontaine by following the Archon Quest storyline.
-However, because the game features an open-world design, after completing the requisite Archon Quest players can unlock a Teleport Waypoint northeast of Sumeru's Port Ormos, allowing immediate access to Fontaine.
+However, because the game features an open-world design, after completing the requisite Archon Quest players can unlock a Teleport Waypoint northeast of Sumeru's Hills of Barsom, allowing immediate access to Fontaine.